Research Journal of Education

 Online ISSN: 2413-0540

 Print ISSN: 2413-8886

 Quarterly Published (4 Issues Per Year)

 Volume 5 Number 6 June 2019

 A Multidimensional Analysis of Teacher Preparation in Texas

 Authors: Daniella G. Varela ; Lori Kupczynski ; Marie-Anne Mundy

-Despite a healthy production of teachers, teacher attrition is a significant concern facing school administrators across the state of Texas.
+Despite a healthy production of teachers, teacher attrition is a significant concern faced by school administrators across the state of Texas.
 This study sought to determine the extent to which questions on the Exit and Principal Surveys reflect three sets of standards which guide educator preparation in Texas: Association of Teacher Educators (ATE) Standards for Teacher Educators, Texas Administrative Code (TAC) Educator Preparation Program Curriculum Standards, and Pedagogy and Professional Responsibilities (PPR) Exam Standards.
-This analysis provides important information about the validity of survey questions as a measure of standards compliance for educator preparation in Texas and also sought to determine if there is a difference between teacher candidates’ Exit Survey evaluation of preparation and principals’ Principal Survey evaluation of first-year teachers’ preparation.
-Findings indicated a clear disconnect.
-Recommendations are provided as contributions for future discussion on much needed educator preparation program standards reform.
+This analysis provides important information about the validity of survey questions as a measure of standards compliance for educators’ preparation in Texas and also sought to determine if there is a difference between teacher candidates’ Exit Survey evaluation of preparation and principals’ Principal Survey evaluation of first-year teachers’ preparation.
+Findings indicated a clear disconnection.
+Recommendations are provided as a contribution to future discussion on much-needed educator preparation program standards reform.

-Effect of Individual Counselling on Academic Performance of Underachievers’ Pupil in Maimusari Public Primary School, Jere local Government Area, Borno State, Nigeria
+Effect of Individual Counselling on Academic Performance of Underachiever Pupils in Maimusari Public Primary School, Jere Local Government Area, Borno State, Nigeria

 Authors: Hamsatu Joseph Pur ; Lawas Adamu Mbahi ; Amos Audu